Learning Mandarin with Greg

 Tone rules also apply

 I mentioned in an earlier post that Mandarin was a tonal language and I described the four tones and the neutral tone.
 Well, while that’s all true, things aren’t quite a simple as that.
-There are also tone rules that can change the pronounced tone for a word.
-Let me show you: One rule says that if you have two third tones in a row, the first character changes to second tone.

 2019-01-11